dsccommunity/ComputerManagementDsc/README.md

 ### Switch from a Workgroup to a Domain

-This configuration sets the machine name and joins a domain.
+This configuration sets the machine name to 'Server01' and joins the 'Contoso' domain.
-Note: this requires a credential.
+Note: this requires an AD credential to join the domain.

 ```powershell
 Configuration Example